pfsense/docs/source/virtualization/virtio-driver-support.rst

 The issue is most likely caused by `FreeBSD Bug 165059`_.

-Also, there is a known issue with BGP MD5 sessions and TCP-MD5 when Hardware Checksum Offloading (rxcsum) is disabled.
-See `Bug #8407`_ and `Bug #7969`_.
-With the inclusion of FreeBSD 11.2-RELEASE in pfSense software vers 2.4.4 this issue is corrected.
-See `FreeBSD Bugzilla - Bug 223835`_.

 Hardware checksums and other NIC offloading features like TSO may also need to be disabled on the hypervisor system in addition to the pfSense VM.